Saakaarb/ScienceAssist/src/model_evaluation/README.md

 The Model Evaluation Pipeline is a comprehensive system for evaluating the performance of Retrieval-Augmented Generation (RAG) models.
 It generates evaluation datasets, compares model outputs against ground truth, and provides detailed metrics for model assessment.

 **NOTE**: This pipeline automatically generates intelligent evaluation questions to analyze the RAG pipeline on.
 While convenient, it is always best to have a few handcrafted examples as well to ensure correctness.
-Since this pipeline is expected to be used for expert-level analysis of different topics, we leave generation of hand-examples to the user.
-Further, since the pipeline used an LLM to evaluate the answers from RAG, there is some randomness in the generated results.
-One way around this is to run an ensemble of evaluations for the same evaluation set and consider mean scores.
+Since this pipeline is expected to be used for expert-level analysis of different topics, generation of hand-crafted examples is left to the user.
+Further, since the pipeline used an LLM to evaluate the answers from RAG, there is some randomness in the generated evaluations.
+One way around this is to run an ensemble of evaluations for the same evaluation dataset and consider mean scores.

 ## Workflow Steps